Zuruuh/sora/README.md

-to create invalid state and breaking other services, but adds some overhead and hassle when interacting with the domain (see the subdivision tests at `crates/core/office/subdivision.rs::subdivided_available_positions_test`; all created objects are garanteed to be valid from a business/domain perspective if they are `Ok(_)`).
+to create invalid state and breaking other services, but adds some overhead and hassle when interacting with the domain (see the subdivision tests at `crates/core/office/subdivision.rs::subdivided_available_positions_test`; all created objects are garanteed to be valid from a business/domain perspective as long as they are `Ok(_)`).
 I'd be happy to discuss about the tradeoffs of this approach in a fast-paced environment.

 # Storage